jonnymind/SIRPAS/London_Mysteries/Magic_System/Kabbalah/Mechanics.md

 ### Mechanics

-To cast a Kabbala spell, the caster chants the Verb of Creation, the words of the Kabbalah.
+To cast a Kabbalah spell, the caster chants the Verb of Creation, the words of the Kabbalah.
 At each word spelled, the caster descends from the top of the tree of life, representing the external, visible aspects of reality, down to its roots, where the most powerful forces of nature dwell.